Risingson/eveeyedocs/docs/data/database.md

 ### Linear and Logarithmic color modes
 Only numeric values can be colored using these modes.
 The lowest and highest value's colors can be set via the set's details.
 Other value's colors get interpolated.
 To understand how those modes' results look like it is best to enter some values and switch the modes.
 Use like 1, 2 ,3 ,4 ,5 ,10 ,20 ,50 ,1000, 5000 for seeing the difference easily.

+## Map ownership
+Currently a map is owned by the user that created it originally.
+Also only that user can edit the map.
 ## Adding Data
 To add data you need to load a regional map.
 Opening a database set's details will show all systems on that map in a table.
 Edit the data and watch the map display it right away.
 With the details open clicking a system will sort that system to top of the list and put the cursor in the value's input field to edit right away.
 To bring up the normal solarsystem menu you can double-click it.